Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Background

 \subsection{Automatic speaker verification}

 Automatic speaker verification (ASV) aims at confirming a speaker identity claim given a segment of speech.
-The speaker identity claim is usually presented by an enrollment utterance to the ASV system, whereas the segment of speech serves as a testing utterance in verification scenarios.
 An ASV system usually consists of three parts: feature engineering, speaker embedding extraction, and similarity scoring.
-Feature engineering converts an input waveform into frame-level acoustic features, such as Mel-frequency cepstral coefficients (MFCCs), filter-banks, and spectrograms.
+Feature engineering converts an input waveform into a frame-level acoustic feature sequence, such as Mel-frequency cepstral coefficients (MFCCs), filter-banks, and spectrograms.
 These acoustic features contain variation trends in frequency domain that can reflect speaker cues.
 Speaker embedding extraction aims at projecting acoustic features of an utterance into a speaker-related embedding space.
-It is conducted by a variety of speaker extraction front-ends, such as i-vector system \cite{dehak2010front,kenny2012small,prince2007probabilistic,garcia2011analysis}, time delay neural network (TDNN) x-vector system \cite{snyder2018x} and resnet r-vector system \cite{zeinali2019but}.
+It can be conducted by a variety of speaker extraction front-ends, such as i-vector system \cite{dehak2010front,kenny2012small,prince2007probabilistic,garcia2011analysis}, time delay neural network (TDNN) x-vector system \cite{snyder2018x,xu2018generative,li2020bayesian,desplanques2020ecapa} and ResNet r-vector system \cite{zeinali2019but,zhou2021resnext,zhang2017end,seo2019shortcut}.
 Similarity scoring defines a distance metric in the speaker embedding space to measure the speaker similarity between the enrollment and testing embeddings.
 The higher the score is, the more likely the two utterances belong to the same speaker.
-The scoring function usually adopts cosine \cite{dehak2010cosine} and probabilistic linear discriminant analysis (PLDA) \cite{kenny2013plda} functions.
+The scoring function usually adopts cosine similarity \cite{dehak2010cosine} and probabilistic linear discriminant analysis (PLDA) \cite{kenny2013plda} functions.

 To formulate an ASV system mathematically, we denote the speaker embedding extraction as $g$ with parameters $\boldsymbol{\theta_1}$ and the similarity scoring function as $S$ with parameters $\boldsymbol{\theta_2}$.
-Given an enrollment acoustic features $\boldsymbol{X_i}$ and a testing acoustic features $\boldsymbol{X_j}$, the extracted speaker embedding $e$ and output similarity score $s$ are formulated as:
+Given an enrollment acoustic feature sequence $\boldsymbol{X_i}$ and a testing acoustic feature sequence $\boldsymbol{X_j}$, the extracted speaker embeddings are derived as